rexbarq/hashpin/hashpin-whitepaper.md

 3.  a utility token that is rewarded for pinning hashes and is required for claiming them.

-The Hashpin protocol will be managed by an elected Management with authority to spend funds collected into the Hashpin Development Fund, funded with 2% of tokens from mining and all utility fees.
+The Hashpin protocol aims to be self-sustaining.
+That is, it should be able to fund its own development to expand the value it generates for its users.
+It will be managed by an elected Management with authority to spend funds collected into the Hashpin Development Fund, funded with 2% of tokens from mining and all utility fees.
 Hashpin development will be governed via a DAO, which will be set up within